AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

 Test definition JSON has a struct as base having two keys, `vars` and `runs`.

-`vars` holds a struct used for representation of variables inside of runs.
-This is so you do not have to repeat yourself with, for example, dataset names or other parameters that are valid for more then one run.
-Key is the variable you put in other places of the JSON surounded by `#{` and `}#` and the value is the value you want to use in that place.
+`vars` holds a struct used for the representation of variables for multiple runs.
+This way, you do not have to repeat yourself with, for example, dataset names or other parameters that are valid for more than one run.
+Key is the variable you put in other places of the JSON surrounded by `#{` and `}#` and the value is the value you want to use in that place.

 `runs` holds an array of test definitions.
-Test definition is an object, having it's own case class TestDefinition holding the information about of test run.
-That is a plugin name, input arguments, order, etc.
+Test definition is an object, having its own `case class TestDefinition` holding the information about a test run, i.e. a plugin name, input arguments, order, etc.

 **JSON Structure**